 * Bottom Line: Leave Negative Nancy, Debbie Downer, and Opinionated Opal home.

 Book An Appointment.
-Patsy’s Bridal is not an appointment only boutique.
-If you find yourself with the time, come in and we’ll do our best to accommodate you.
-However, the only way to ensure our undivided attention is to book an appointment.
-If you don’t want to make an appointment, try coming in during the middle of the week while everyone else is otherwise occupied.
+Downtown Bridal is an appointment only boutique.
+We want to do everything we can to make your appointment special, and the only way to ensure our undivided attention is to book an appointment.
 If you book an appointment and then find a dress elsewhere, just give a call and let us know as you cancel your appointment; we’d love to congratulate you!

 * Bottom Line: Make an appointment if you don’t want to risk divided attention.